doc-ai/tensorio-ios/README.md

 When you use a quantized model but start with floating point data, you must first transform that four byte representation into one byte.
 This is called *quantization*.
 The model's single byte output must also be transformed back into a floating point representation, an inverse process called *dequantization*.
 TensorIO can do both for you.

+Let's see what a basic quantization and dequantization look like.

 <i color="red">TensorIO 0.1.0 does not currently support quantization, if only because we haven't tested it against quantized models.
 What follows is how quantization will work.
 TensorIO 0.1.0 does not support dequantization either, except for a standard dequantization function that converts values from a range of 0 to 255 to a range of 0 to 1.</i>

 <a name="quantization-basic-example"></a>
 #### A basic example

-Let's perform a basic quantization and dequantization.

 First, when working with a quantized TF Lite model, change the *model.quantized* field in the *model.json* file to `true`: